RenTec/darkrp_simple_mining/README.md

 Use console commands sv_save and sv_load to save your mining rock positions

 Rocks will autospawn on map load, change and cleanup

+# Addon is Work In Progress

+There is a SWEP included that is not finished yet / has no functionality

+# TODO

+	Finish basic pickaxe swep
+	Create tier 2 pickaxe
+	Update visuals / feedback

+# Known Bugs

+	Not all rocks spawn with their dlights when loading from file